 BFA Exhibition: Zone

-Zone is the senior exhibition for BFA students Alison Huffman, Rayne Klar, Jessica Loosenort, and Derek Thompson.
+March 31-April 3, 2014 - Zone was the senior exhibition for BFA students Alison Huffman, Rayne Klar, Jessica Loosenort, and Derek Thompson.
 Viewers were invited to experience each of the zones of gallery space, whether that zone was represented by an actual area of space, a feeling, idea, or even a movement.
 Zone contained a wide variety of art, including touchable sculptures, interesting digital and visual art, colorful illustrations, and large, mural-like paintings.

 BFA Exhibition: Wide Open

-Wide Open was a group BFA thesis show, and included the work of five graduating students from Grand Valley State University’s Art & Design program.
+April 7-10, 2014 - Wide Open was a group BFA thesis show, and included the work of five graduating students from Grand Valley State University’s Art & Design program.
 Included in the exhibit was a selection of illustrations by Emily Hahn, Makayla Monroe and Parker Nugent and sculptures by Richelle Nuney and Sara Weimer.